How famed restauranteur gives people a literal taste of Paris with Parc in Rittenhouse Sq.

 “I think Parc has become iconic here,” Starr said.

-Parc is a Parisian-inspired restaurante that “pays tribute to the beloved French bistro, where good food, good wine and better company commingle to create an unmistakable joie de vivre,” the Parc website states.
+Parc is a Parisian-inspired restaurant that “pays tribute to the beloved French bistro, where good food, good wine and better company commingle to create an unmistakable joie de vivre,” the Parc website states.

 And it all started with an abandoned space in Rittenhouse Square.